barryhughes/event-rocket/readme.txt

 4. Editing venue coordinates
 5. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
 6. The actual cleanup screen
+7. RSVP admin user interface - allow RSVPs on a per-event basis, restrict to logged in users only and view confirmation totals

 == Changelog ==